Debugging Defective Visualizations: Empirical Insights Informing a Human-AI Co-Debugging System: Dataset and Experimental Setup

-In this section, we collect and curate real-world datasets from \textit{Stack Overflow} to investigate the four questions outlined in Figure~\ref{fig:teaser}, ranging from understanding common troubleshooting issues faced by users to evaluating the effectiveness of LLMs in providing solutions.
-Figure~\ref{fig:dataset} provides an overview of the dataset curation process.
+This subsection describes the dataset curation process, which consisted of three main steps as illustrated in Figure~\ref{fig:dataset curation}.

-\stitle{Data Collection.} Stack Overflow contains numerous Q\&A cases related to visualization troubleshooting, which typically feature a range of issues such as coding errors, design challenges, and specific visualization operations.
-For an example, refer to this case\footnote{\url{https://stackoverflow.com/questions/56425430}}.
+\stitle{Data Collection from Q\&A Forums.} Stack Overflow\footnote{\url{https://stackoverflow.com/questions/56425430}.} contains many Q\&A cases related to visualization debugging, covering both coding errors and operational challenges~\cite{Battle2022a}.
 These cases often involve multimodal question descriptions, combining text-based issue descriptions, defective visualizations, code snippets, and datasets.
-As shown in Figure~\ref{fig:dataset}(a), we crawled 889 high-quality cases tagged with ``\textit{\vl}'' from Stack Overflow.
-Specifically, each case consists of a \textit{question description} and its \textit{corresponding best answer}, which is selected by the question owner based on relevance and effectiveness, often indicated with a note like ``\textit{the question owner accepted this as the best answer}''.
+As shown in Figure~\ref{fig:dataset curation}(a), we initially crawled 889 cases tagged with \textit{\vl} from Stack Overflow.
+Each case consists of a question description and its corresponding best answer, which is selected by the question owner.